Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Fundamental knowledge of PLC operations, digital and analog signals, and standard control devices.
+- A foundational understanding of PLC operations, digital and analog signals, and standard control devices.

-- Proficiency in using Microsoft Windows and managing PC files.
+- Experience using Microsoft Windows and managing files on a PC.

 Target Audience